 - Evaluation of Measures of Attention for Young Children with NF1

 - Longitudinal study of cognitive, social, and emotional difficulties in children with neurofibromatosis-1 beginning in early childhood (cognitive and preacademic abilities, motor functioning, attention and executive difficulties)

 - Aggression among children with Duplication 7q11.23 syndrome

 - Psychopathology among children with Duiplication 7q11.23 syndrome or Williams syndrome

 - Treatment Development Study of Behavioral Play Therapy to address fear and anxiety in young children with Williams syndrome: Preliminary findings

 Training and Mentorship:

-Students in the lab emerge from their studies with child neuropsychology assessment training, autism spectrum disorder differential diagnostic skills, manuscript-writing experience, and grant-writing experience.
+Students in the lab emerge from their studies with child neuropsychology assessment training, autism spectrum disorder differential diagnostic skills (if interested), manuscript-writing experience, and grant-writing experience.
 The depth of experiences in each of these areas is tailored according to student interests and depending on the nature of the studies at any given time.

 The majority of research within the lab takes place highly collaboratively.
 Students typically begin their graduate school time in the lab working with archival data and ongoing data collection, together with fellow graduate students, to learn about the research aims of the ongoing projects as well as typical data collection procedures and approaches and database organization.
 Over the course of their graduate studies, students gain greater independence in research questions, design, implementation, and data interpretation, and take the lead in organizing and overseeing project teams.